jsantino/checker-framework/README-developers.txt

 This is the checker-framework repository.

+For information on the indexchecker, please see README-IndexChecker.txt located in this same directory.

 If you wish to use the Checker Framework, see file README.txt.

 This repository contains several related projects: